Skip to main content

 The mission of the Civil War Round Table of Kansas City is to promote historical, educational, literary, and preservation activities related to the Civil War.

-Reservation Deadline: Tuesday, September 12th.
-To make a reservation, please contact Marlene Natoli.
+Reservation Deadline: Tuesday, October 8th.
+To make a reservation, please contact Marlene Natoli (contact info in newsletter).

 Dinner Menu

-Milburn Golf and Country Club will serve the following meal at our dinner meeting: Chili glaze salmon with rice pilaf and asparagus.
-Dessert will be Caramel Butterscotch cake.
-All dinners are served with house salad with Milbum house dressing, sliced bread, iced tea, water, and coffee.
+Milburn Golf and Country Club will serve the following meal at our dinner meeting: Boursin chicken, green beans, and roasted fingerling potatoes.
+Dessert will be bread pudding.
+All dinners are served with house salad with Milburn house dressing, sliced bread, iced tea, water, and coffee.

-Click here for a summary of Wayne's program.
+Click here for a summary of Dick's program.

 Round Table Now Accepting Digital Payments